Gate (novel series): Anime

 An anime television series adaptation was produced by A-1 Pictures and directed by Takahiko Kyōgoku.
 The series' character designs are based on the light novel illustrations.
 The first 12 episodes aired in Japan between July 4 and September 18, 2015.
 The second half aired on Tokyo MX from January 9 to March 26, 2016.
 It was streamed online by Crunchyroll and is licensed by Sentai Filmworks in North America.
 From episode 1 to 12, the opening theme song is "Gate (Sore wa Akatsuki no You ni)" (GATE～それは暁のように～) by Kishida Kyoudan & The Akeboshi Rockets and the ending theme song is "Prism Communicate" (ぷりずむコミュニケート, Purizumu Komyunikēto) by Hisako Kanemoto, Nao Tōyama, and Risa Taneda.
 Sentai Filmworks released a complete collection of the series on Blu-ray and DVD on July 11, 2017.
 For the second half, the opening theme is "Gate II (Sekai o Koete)" (GATE II ～世界を超えて～) by Kishida Kyoudan & The Akeboshi Rockets, and the ending theme is "Itsudatte Communication" (いつだってコミュニケーション) by Kanemoto, Tōyama, and Taneda.

 In 2017, scholar Takayoshi Yamamura noted that anime was produced in the collaboration with the JSDF Tokyo Provincial Cooperation Office.
 He further pointed out that the original author formerly was a JSDF officer and said he proposed the cooperation with the office in the first place.
 Yamamura also noted in 2015 the JSDF entered their vehicles into a contest in Ōmiya-ku, Saitama, painting them with anime characters.

+An anime television series adaptation of the sequel series was announced on July 4, 2025.
+The series will be produced by Kasagi Labo, Oshi and Genco, animated by Studio M2, and directed by Tōru Takahashi, with Tatsuhiko Urahata returning to handle series composition and Shigeru Fujita designing the characters.

 Reception

 In June 2017, it was reported that the novels for season one have sold over 4.2 million copies in Japan.
+By May 2021, it had sold over 6 million copies.

 Rebecca Silverman of Anime News Network reviewed the first twelve episodes of Gate where she praised the anime's unique premise of a modern military fighting against fantasy races in another world, having its main protagonist being an older man rather than a teenager and its unique cast of characters, but also criticized the anime for being too political and glorifying the Japanese military.
-Theron Martin of Anime News Network also praises the anime for a being the opposite of Outbreak Company, another anime with a similar premise about modern Japan discovering a fantasy world.
+Theron Martin of Anime News Network also praises the anime for being the opposite of Outbreak Company, another anime with a similar premise about modern Japan discovering a fantasy world.
 While he found the story and some of the characters entertaining and praised some of the English voice actors, he also criticized how some character stories were much weaker than others, the English script was changed from the original Japanese, and found Gate's political views in the anime were "graceless and heavy-handed".

 The general positive response to Gate prompted the Japanese military to start a recruitment campaign using the main characters as mascots.
 A pachislot game based on the anime was released in February 2018.